 - Chargebacks halting your account

 In order to begin reducing these document preparation business risks, you must be able to take a multi-pronged approach.
-Your business needs a strong support to stand on and a clear vision to grow into.
+Your business needs strong support to stand on and a clear vision to grow into.

 Implement a foolproof refund policy for your customers to refer to.
 Ensure that you have deadlines for which the customer can reach out for a refund and check in with them each step of the way to ensure satisfaction.
-In some cases you should be tough on refunds because you will not want to do work for free.
-For example, if you prepare will and testament drafts and the customer signs off on their finality, include in the policy that they are giving up their right to claim a refund after signing.
+In some cases, you should be tough on refunds because you will not want to do work for free.
+For example, if you prepare a will and testament drafts and the customer signs off on their finality, include in the policy that they are giving up their right to claim a refund after signing.
 That way if something happens and they come back later, you have foolproof protection.
 But, if a customer demands a refund and is threatening more issues (such as a chargeback), it’s best to honor their refund.
 It’s more worth it for you to protect your business than to chase every cent.

 Ensure that you are following all of the regulations associated with document preparation merchant services.
 Read the state and federal laws and do your due diligence in research before opening your business.
 These regulations are not extremely strict, but since you will be dealing in legal documents it would be best to know the ins and outs of the industry.